Ting3l/Powershell-DrinkReminder/README.md

 Installation:

-- Copy all files locally into a directory from where your user-account can run scripts
+- Copy DrinkReminder.ps1 locally into a directory from where your user-account can run scripts
 - Supply the following files: (I can't supply them here due to copyright)

     warn.mp3 - The first sound played.
 A soft warning.